kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 ### Homework due January 30th

-Make a new project, this time with a chase.
+Make a new project, this time with a chase, as given below.

 ### Recap for January 23rd